 You already know what I’m talking about.
 Any time you see the words “for your convenience,” it probably isn’t to your benefit.
 Historically, the lodging schemes range from a benign half-truth, like signs that promise your hotel isn’t changing your towels “for your convenience,” to outright howlers, like the convenience of a hefty parking fee added to your bill.

 There’s plenty of evidence to show these practices are on the rise.
-A recent NYU study concluded that hotel fees and surcharges in the U.S. increased $100 million last year to a record $2.55 billion.
+An NYU study concluded that hotel fees and surcharges in the U.S. increased from $100 million in 2016 to a record $2.55 billion.
 And there are stories—too many stories—about the properties cloaking their fees in convenient language.

 “Too often, when you see a hotel notice ‘for your convenience,’ it’s self-serving and far from being an advantage for the customer,” says Mike Jenkins, a frequent hotel guest who works for a university in East Lansing, Michigan.